burton999dev/CalcNoteHelp/documents/en/settings.md

 ## Appearance Settings
 |Setting|Description|
 |:-----------|:------------|
-Action Bar text color|Set the text color for the Action bar Action Bar background color|Set the background color for the Action bar Frame color|Set the background color for the frame.
+Action Bar background color|Set the background color for the Action bar Action Bar text color|Set the text color for the Action bar Side Menu Header background color|Set the background color for the header of side menu Side Menu Header text color|Set the text color for header of side menu Frame color|Set the background color for the frame.
 Keyboard menu color|Set the icon color for the keypad switch.
 Button text color|Set the text color for keypad button